Systematic Investment Selection Process

 The target-date model is a managed model where the investment choice is determined by your age and when you expect to retire.
 With your current age being your starting point this model will become progressively more conservative as you approach retirement age.
 You have the option to choose either regular Target-Date Models or Faith-Based Models.
 The holdings within the Faith-Based Investments strictly avoid businesses involved in abortion and pornography and generally screens for businesses involved in gambling, alcohol, tobacco and war products.

 Risk-based investment models are a very popular choice by Participants.
 The risk-based models include Conservative, Moderate Conservative, Moderate, Moderate Aggressive and Aggressive.
 These models use actively managed portfolios by some of the best-known providers such as J.P.
 Morgan, Schwab, and TIAA.
 Because of an open architecture capability, these choices are regularly evaluated and replaced if not performing according to the Investment Policy Statement criteria.

 Risk-Based Plus Models

 The risk-based investment models only address the one element of investment decision making, risk.
 However, the Risk-Based Plus Models expand the number of elements taken into consideration.
 Adding these elements results in a more comprehensive and comfortable investment selection.
-This investment approach starts with the individual’s risk level and adds their age, time to retirement, and their 2 Money Personalities™.
-The initial risk assessment is then modified by these additional elements.
-These models use actively managed portfolios by some of the best-known providers such as Fidelity, Vanguard, and TIAA.
+This investment approach takes the individual’s risk level and adds their age (time to retirement).
+These investments are managed by some of the best-known providers such as Fidelity, Vanguard, and TIAA.